KevinEtchells/netlify-cms-test/src/posts/my-first-post.md

 ---
 title: This is my first post
-description: Capitalize on low hanging fruit to identify a ballpark value added activity to beta test.
+description: Capitalise on low hanging fruit to identify a ballpark value added activity to beta test.
 Override the digital divide with additional clickthroughs from DevOps.
 author: Surjith S M